Ham-ish/Y12-Game-Dev-Blog/Blogs/Blog 17.md

 ### Gameplay loop PDF

-I have been given a PDF on the Gameplay Loop topic, which I have so far glanced over, but I will be
+I have been given a PDF on the Gameplay Loop topic, which I have so far glanced over, but I will be looking at more thouroghly during the week.

 ### In Conclusion and plan for Next Week

+A bit of a short blog this week, but

+Next week Monday, when I will be writing my next blog, is going to be 3 days before my Game Dev in-class, and on the day of my Math in-class, which I believe will be a little bit annoying, but hopefully I should have a notes sheet to bring up the word count.